 - Once onward journey is booked, you may book return ticket.
 While booking return ticket, please be careful about timings and destinations.
 I suggest you book this only after finalizing the package, or at least the itinerary.

-Pick the Destinations
+Pick the Tourist Destinations in Kerala

-Major Tourist Destinations in South/Central Kerala
+Major Tourist Destinations in Kerala

 - Cochin – In most cases this is the place you land in Kerala.
 If you are interested in Cochin sightseeing, you can either do this on the first day – upon arrival at Cochin, or if you have enough time on last day, go for it.